roytang/blog/content/replies/2014/03/cgf1109/index.md

 - PS4
 ---

-Have you read this Kill Switch review: http://killscreendaily.com/articles/reviews/infamous-second-son-shows-what-ps4-capable-and-nothing-more/\n\nI'm wondering how accurate their complaints about the game are
+Have you read this Kill Switch review: http://killscreendaily.com/articles/reviews/infamous-second-son-shows-what-ps4-capable-and-nothing-more/

+I'm wondering how accurate their complaints about the game are